WEHI-ResearchComputing/WEHI-Alphafold/README.md

 # Disclaimer

-This repo is a modified copy of [DeepMind AlphaFold](https://github.com/google-deepmind/alphafold). the modifications done is to optimise the runs on WEHI's HPC (Milton) and make best use of the limited resources.
+This repo is a modified copy of [DeepMind AlphaFold](https://github.com/google-deepmind/alphafold).
+The modifications done are to optimise the runs on WEHI's HPC (Milton) and make the best use of the limited resources.

 ## Modifications:
 * Most changes happened in [run_alphafold.py](https://github.com/WEHI-ResearchComputing/WEHI-Alphafold/blob/main/run_alphafold.py).
 The following were added to run each step in a separate task and also run each prediction model on a different GPU in parallel instead of all 5 models on one GPU.

-      1- Add flag (model_indices) to specify which prediction model to run.
+      1- Add a flag (model_indices) to specify which prediction model to run.

-      2- Add flag (relax_only) to run relaxation only on saved prediction results.
+      2- Add a flag (relax_only) to run relaxation only on saved prediction results.

-      3- Add flag (features_only) to run the MSA and feature extraction step only.
+      3- Add a flag (features_only) to run the MSA and feature extraction step only.

-* Add re-ranking function, to read all available results in the output directory and rank the models.
+* Add a re-ranking function, to read all available results in the output directory and rank the models.
 It also contains a plotting function that plots `MSA WITH COVERAGE`, `LDDT PER POSITION` and `Predicted LDDt and Predicted Aligned Errorr per model`
 * Singularity [definition file](https://github.com/WEHI-ResearchComputing/WEHI-Alphafold/blob/main/AlphaFold.def)
 * Add wrappers to run alphafold from singularity image